GauravK1997/Malaria-Detection/README.md

 ## About the Project

-### The Project is built in order to predict whether the samples for cell images are either Parasitized(with Malaria) or Uninfected
+### The Project is built in order to predict whether the samples for cell images are either Parasitized (affected with Malaria) or Uninfected
 ---
 ## A glimpse of the Project